 Under normal satellite navigation operating conditions, positions derived from the data forwarded must be accurate to within 100 metres (2 × Distance Root Mean Squared; 2DRMS) i.e., 99 per cent of the positions must be within this range.

-CCPS shall ensure that VMS position reports are reported automatically by each of their vessels while operating in the Agreement Area:

-at least once every hour as provided for in paragraph 24 of CMM 2021/15 (Management of Demersal Stocks), and;

-at least once every two hours in other circumstances.

 The satellite navigation decoder and transmitter shall be fully integrated and housed in the same tamper-proof physical enclosure.